 - Centers for Disease Control and Prevention: Deep Vein Thrombosis (DVT) / Pulmonary Embolism (PE) — Blood Clot Forming in a Vein

-- Merck Manual Professional Edition: Acute Coronary Syndromes (ACS)
+- Merck Manual Professional Version: Acute Coronary Syndromes (ACS)

 - American Heart Association: Understand Your Risk of Heart Attack

-- Merck Manual Professional Edition: Overview of Pneumonia
+- Merck Manual Professional Version: Overview of Pneumonia

 - American Family Physician: Diagnosis and Management of Spontaneous Pneumothorax